 - Where Do Shallots Come From?

-A shallot is a member of the allium family, closely related to onions, garlic, and chives.
-Whether diced, minced, or slivered, shallots are used for seasoning dishes, either with a soft onion undercurrent or a pop of sharp acidity similar to a hint of garlic.
+Shallots (Allium ascalonicum) are a member of the allium family, closely related to onions, garlic, and chives.
+Whether diced, minced, or sliced, shallots are used for seasoning dishes, either with a soft onion undercurrent or a pop of sharp acidity similar to a hint of garlic.
 They can also be used to brighten vinaigrettes.
-Their flavor is milder and more delicate than that of a regular onion (though they can usually be used in place of white onions, and vice versa).

 What Do Shallots Look Like?